 Full of shame and fear, Angie resigns herself to her new life.
 As the story unfolds, we are taken through both the family’s journey of dealing with their loss, and Angie’s ways of surviving in her situation.
 When Angie finally escapes and is brought home, the family is faced with a very different daughter from the one they knew, and Angie is confronted with many tough choices on her journey to recovery.

 WHY THIS FILM NEEDS TO BE SEEN?

 Everyday, the sex trafficking industry grows rampant and continues to hold a global threat on our children’s innocence and safety.
 Sex trafficking is so out of control now that it has become the second largest criminal activity in the US alone.
 Education and awareness are desperately needed to prevent future entrapment of innocent minors.
 Anyone, regardless of their age, sex, race, or demographic can fall victim to traffickers, which is why it is so vital for our communities to understand the reality of this dangerous epidemic.
 Slavery cannot continue to exist in this modern age.

-We hope that this film will encourage people to step foward and actively support local organizations working towards change.
+Our goal with this film is to encourage people to step forward and actively support local organizations working towards change.
 We want ANGIE: LOST GIRLS to inspire audiences to use their voice and support the victims who were and still are forced to endure the brutal injustice of this slavish market.

 ANGIE: LOST GIRLS explores the CHALLENGES that police and other organizations face:

 - fighting to stop and prevent sex trafficking